 Another thing I love is how convoluted (in a great way) all the relationships are. *SPOILER (for the previous books)* Zoey’s got two husbands.
 Dev’s mother swings both ways and hits on both Zoey and Daniel.
 Declan is constantly hitting on Zoey or announcing his sexual endeavors to everyone because he knows everyone is going to find out anyway (and he’s right).
 Half the time Zoey’s bed has four people in it because Neil likes to curl up in it, too.
 People are naked all the time.
 The threesome between Zoey, Daniel, and Dev is actually a strange kind of foursome because Dev has a god sharing his body with him. *END SPOILER* But I crack up so much at all the little moments here and there that really show how unusual everything is.
 Everything about their lives is weird, so they embrace it, and I like that.

 There was one thing in this book that bothered me though.
 (I mean, I mentioned a few things about the series in my first review, but those were all just personal preferences.)
 Whenever a man touches or tries to make a move on Zoey, the men in her life want to maim or kill him.
-But when a woman molested and almost raped Zoey, they just thought it was hot.
+But when a woman molested Zoey, they pretty much just thought it was hot.
 I wasn’t ok with that.